prlaa/prlaa/README.md

 ☁️ Currently, I'm working towards obtaining AWS S3, Snowflake, and Neo4J certifications.

-You can explore more of my personal projects in this repository, where I showcase my skills in data analysis and visualization.
+You can explore more of my personal projects in this repository.

 ## Contact Information
 📫 You can reach me at __[priscilaspu@gmail.com](mailto:priscilaspu@gmail.com)__ or connect with me on __[LinkedIn](https://www.linkedin.com/in/prlaa/)__
 Feel free to reach out!